IIITLucknowSWEngg/CSITTeam012/Assignment 02/Prompts.md

 # AI Usage Documentation

-This document outlines how AI systems were utilized during the development of the **Book My Show Clone** project, detailing the prompts used to gather ideas, resolve challenges, and streamline various aspects of software development.
+This document outlines how AI systems were utilized during the development of the **BookMyShow** project, detailing the prompts used to gather ideas, resolve challenges, and streamline various aspects of software development.

 ---